 How is chronic pain treated?

-- Anesthetics can be rubbed on your skin or injected into a nerve or muscle to block pain signals.
+- Anesthetics can be rubbed on your skin or injected into a nerve or muscle to numb an area.

 - Other medicines may reduce pain, anxiety, muscle tension, or swelling.